LeanGreen/bcr-tcr-workflows/README.md

 # bcr-tcr-workflows
-Workflows for repertoires based on Common Workflow Language
+Workflows for repertoires based on Snakemake or the Common Workflow Language.